MoserMichael/my-notes/dev-other-blog.md

 They might have done some specialized training on CSS, I had less success when asking about other domains.

-(so far this was my only real success, got lots of hallucinations when asking about other areas)
+So far this was my only real success, got lots of hallucinations when asking about other areas.
+Other people are reporting enormous increases in productivity, however I could not reproduce this kind of success - i observed that it is a non trivial task to distinguish between fact and LLM fiction.

 ---24/05/23 05:04:20----------------------